trawick/edurepo/STATUS.md

 ====================================

 1. no end user software (e.g., "My Classes" web app)
-   * currently looking at a small script that fetches materials for current objectives and passes it to Anki
 2. no complete course to use as good example (easiest fix: add materials to Alabama Grade 5 Science)
 3. XXX